4 Nov 2022

-In business, there are two types of contracts: unilateral and bilateral contracts.
-Whilst most people are aware of bilateral contracts – an agreement between two parties with each party undertaking to perform obligations – many people are unaware of what unilateral contracts are.
+Whilst most people are aware of bilateral contracts – an agreement between two parties with each party undertaking to perform obligations – many people are unaware of or do not understand what unilateral contracts are.

 The article will provide you with a comprehensive overview of unilateral contracts and will cover the following: